aldimaraya/447-Team4-Crime-Visualizer/backend/README.md

   - Using the `before`, `after`, and `is` filters simultaneously will ignore the values in the `is`.
   - Using a filter on a specific column where it is not listed may result in strange returned values.
   - You may request a value of `null` as a value in the `is` list.

+we are not doing this multithreaded because we plan to deploy on a simple tiny server